Backup158/DarktideCustomLoadingBackgroundsList/docs/README.md

 # List Contents
 ## _Stolen Without Remorse_ - The Main File (urls.txt)
 The main file is full of Warhammer-related arts.
-I found most of these in various nooks and crannies around the Internet, then I cropped and reuploaded them to one source, crediting sources as often as possible.
+The list is separated by which game it's from and what factions are depicted.

 **See the [comment block at the top of this file](https://github.com/Backup158/DarktideCustomLoadingBackgroundsList/blob/2c93ac5eb9068bb121d18a2b46a18a1e7b586b83/urls.txt#L3C1-L10C46) for further details.**